peterjc/thapbi-pict/README.md

 with ``pip install thapbi_pict`` and on BioConda which would allow install with just ``conda install thapbi_pict``.

-However, for you you should download the source code from GitHub, decompress it if required, and run ``pip3 install .`` which should automatically get our Python dependencies.
+However, for now you should download the source code from GitHub, decompress it if required, and run ``pip3 install .`` which should automatically get our Python dependencies.